The Number One Reason Your Houseplants Are Dying

 I love having plants around the house -- they truly add "life" to our rooms and are the perfect way to fill awkward spaces

-Over the years of honing my plant growing craft, I've figured out the one bit thing that keeps our fiddles and other house plants thriving:
+Over the years of honing my plant growing craft, I've figured out the one big thing that keeps our fiddles leaf trees and other house plants thriving

 This post may contain affiliate links for your convenience.